Burundi’s ruling party picks general as presidential hopeful

 “We have achieved a lot.
 God is our witness,” he told party members.

-Ssuuna reported from Kigali, Rwanda.
-Rodney Muhumuza in Kampala, Uganda, contributed to this report
+Ignatius Ssuuna reported from Kigali, Rwanda.
+Rodney Muhumuza in Kampala, Uganda, contributed to this report.